iossefy/kaslaanka/README.md

   - travel
 ```

-this post will be listed at /tags/hello/ and /tags/ok/
+this post will be listed at /categories/travel/

 ### config.yml
 ```yaml